 Mercury Switch Recovery from Scrap Vehicles

 The National Vehicle Mercury Switch Recovery Program (NVMSRP) is a voluntary program that accepts mercury switches at no cost to participants.
-Please visit the End of Life Vehicle Solutions website for more information.
+Please visit End of Life Vehicle Solutions for more information.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.